marissashey/writing/index.md

             a flood does not discriminate
                 stops not for child nor critter
-            the best, distressed, obsessed, and all the rest are just another in the scorning eyes of mother.
+            the best, distressed, obsessed, and all the rest are just another in the scorning eyes of mother